-- While timing can relate to material changes in accounts receivable, the \$86,000 increase in receivables from 2020 to 2021 is primarily the result of the impact of the pandemic in 2020 and the increase in the number of events in 2021.
-The balance shown as of December 31, 2021, is the result of an extended period of time for payments to be received from event holders. - Due from County of Albany, New York significantly increased by approximately 73% due to the increased number of events and hotel stays in 2021 as more pandemic related restrictions were lifted. - The material change in capital assets results primarily from depreciation of approximately \$2.08 million. - The increase in current liabilities is related to the increased number of events as more pandemic restrictions were lifted. - The material changes in the OPEB obligation of approximately \$469,000 was the result of the liability now based on CDPHP Medicare premiums whereas in 2020 they were based on NYSHIP Empire Plan premiums
+- While timing can relate to material changes in accounts receivable, the \$467,000 increase in receivables from 2021 to 2022 is primarily the result of the recovery as it relates to the pandemic and the increase in the number of events in 2022.
+The balance shown as of December 31, 2022, is the result of an extended period of time for payments to be received from event holders. - Due from County of Albany, New York increased by approximately 38% due to the increased number of events and hotel stays in 2022 as business travel increased. - The material change in capital assets results primarily from depreciation of approximately \$2.26 million. - The increase in current liabilities is related to the increased number of events, event days, number of attendees. - The material change, in the OPEB obligation of approximately \$26,000 was the result of the liability now based on CDPHP Medicare premiums whereas in 2020 they were based on NYSHIP Empire Plan premiums.